alex-entrainment/DIY_AV-Entrainment/src/audio/README.md

 - **Crossfade** (global) overlaps adjacent steps to smooth transitions.
 - **Panning** is equal-power sine/cosine for a natural stereo image.
 - For **SAM voices**, include `audio_engine.py` to enable real spatial-angle behavior; otherwise, placeholders produce silence .
+- **KEEP AMPLITUDES LOW WHEN USING MORE THAN 2 VOICES. < 0.1 IS RECOMMENDED.
+OTHERWISE THERE WILL BE CLIPPING YOU WILL HAVE TO POST-PROCESS OUT**
+   - This will be adjusted to a more reasonable state.
+Normalization process needs adjustment.

 ---